kamingfung/al-folio/_posts/2020-10-09-so-I-have-been-told.md

 tags: personal causal sharing
 ---

-So I have been told there is a new tool (new to me :wink:) trending among academians.
+So I have been told there is a new tool (new to me :wink:) trending among academicians.
 I was casually checking it out last night, and now, I have just finished my 12-hour journey of website migration.
 Not to bore you to death by giving you all the geeky :eyeglasses: and technical details (including how I googled and picked the nicest templates, extracted the good elements, studied their liquid syntax & HTML codes, reassembled them, fixed countless bugs, and ran numerous tests...), I will discuss some major advantages of Jekyll, as a static web page generator, over WordPress.